5.10 Universal Combat Abilities

 Make a brawling attack vs. Brawn against each target.
 If a target is not able to use any of its movement speeds, such as if it is being carried by a flying creature, its defense is treated as 0.

-Hit: You can move up to half your movement speed.
+Hit: You can move up to half your speed, reducing your available movement as normal.
 During this movement, you can push each target 5 feet for each 5 feet that you move.
 If you push a target so it stops being adjacent to you, you stop being able to push it further.
-When pushing a target off of a ledge, if you move with the target over the edge to fall with them, it cannot make the normal reactive Climb check to grab the ledge (see Push Effects).
+When pushing a target off of a ledge, if you move with the target over the edge to fall with them, it cannot make the normal reactive Athletics check to grab the ledge (see Push Effects).

 _______________________________________________________________________________________________________